-Iconic Mediterranean interiors: Menorca Experimental and Les Roches Rouges
+Iconic Mediterranean home decor: Menorca Experimental and Les Roches Rouges

 Let’s start with two interior projects that have created a blueprint for the current Mediterranean aesthetic.
 The first one is a recently opened Menorca Experimental hotel, a pastoral retreat located on the southern shore of the Balearic island, a lesser known, more peaceful neighbour of Mallorca and Ibiza.
 It’s a brand new concept by the Paris-based Experimental Group that unites hospitality with agriculture and creative pastimes such as painting and pottery.
 Situated in a former finca, a Spanish ranch, Menorca Experimental houses 43 rooms decorated by a sought-after Parisian architect and interior designer Dorothée Meilichzon.